I started this post in January.

 Then it sat in my basement for four months.

-I put three coats of stain onto the top of the table.
+I put three coats of stain on the top of the table.

 That took me six weeks to do.